SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_seine_1997-2001.md

 **Plotting water\_temp over Period of Record**

-Daily average water temperature measures appear to be lower in Dec - March and tehn increase April - September.
+Daily average water temperature measures appear to be lower in Dec - March and then increase April - September.
 They appear to typically range from 44 - 72.
+(Units: F)

 ``` r
 cleaner_seine_data %>%